Icinga/icingaweb2/doc/02-Installation.md

 * The [pdfexport](https://github.com/Icinga/icingaweb2-module-pdfexport) module (≥0.10) is required for the
   export to PDF
 * LDAP PHP library when using Active Directory or LDAP for authentication
-* MySQL or PostgreSQL PHP libraries
+* MariaDB/MySQL or PostgreSQL PHP libraries

-The following example installs Apache2 as web server, MySQL as RDBMS and uses the PHP adapter for MySQL.
+The following example installs Apache2 as web server, MariaDB as RDBMS and uses the PHP adapter for MariaDB/MySQL.
 Adopt the package requirements to your needs (e.g. adding ldap for authentication) and distribution.

 Example for RHEL/CentOS/Fedora: